 The 1948 Rule (Court Cases)

 Before 1948, Italian women could not pass citizenship to children unless the father was also Italian.
-Descendants affected by this can pursue recognition through Italian courts, which have consistently upheld claims based on constitutional equality.
+Descendants affected by this could pursue recognition through the Italian courts, which historically upheld claims based on constitutional equality.
+The 2025 reform (Law 74/2025) now restricts descent claims in general, and in 2026 the Constitutional Court upheld the reform (judgment no. 63/2026), so this route is narrower than it used to be.
+Get current legal advice before relying on it.

 Where to Apply: Consulate vs Comune vs Court